-H3.
-Gender diversity has a positive effect on operating performance in Indonesia ceteris paribus.
+H3: Gender Diversity has a positive effect on operating performance in Indonesia ceteris paribus.

 Women's presence on corporate boards can affect a company's stock market performance worldwide.
-Based on empirical research in Pakistan, Khan et al. (2016) discovered that gender diversity on boards has a positive and significant influence on the stock exchange performance of a company.
+Based on empirical research in Pakistan, Khan et al. (2021) discovered that gender diversity on boards has a positive and significant influence on the stock exchange performance of a company.
 In the European context, Qureshi et al. (2020) show that increasing the representation of women on company boards can increase stakeholder trust and positively and significantly influence company value in the capital market.
-Brahma, Nwafor, and Boateng (2021) found that gender diversity improves market performance in the UK.
-Using 111 Greek listed firms from 2008 to 2020, Arvanitis, Varouchas, and Agiomirgianakis (2022) show that gender diversity can lead to maximum market performance when the proportion of female boards reaches a certain level.
+Brahma et al. (2021) found that gender diversity improves market performance in the UK.
+Using 111 Greek listed firms from 2008 to 2020, Arvanitis et al. (2022) show that gender diversity can lead to maximum market performance when the proportion of female boards reaches a certain level.